 As a consequence, under this metric, the Fréchet mean \cite{frec:48} measure of a random measure is characterized by the pointwise mean of the corresponding random quantile process.
-Hence, by proposing a regression model for the random quantile function $Y_i,$ we are implicitly constructing a model for the conditional (Wasserstein-)Fréchet mean of the underlying random physical activity distribution measure \cite{petersen2021wasserstein}.
+Hence, by proposing a regression model for the random quantile function $Y_i,$ one is implicitly constructing a model for the conditional (Wasserstein-)Fréchet mean of the underlying random physical activity distribution measure \cite{petersen2021wasserstein}.